Kay Kendall: Death

-Kendall's gravesite is in the churchyard of St John-at-Hampstead Church.
+Kendall died of myeloid leukemia on September 6, 1959, aged 32.
+Her gravesite is in the churchyard of St John-at-Hampstead Church.
 Part of the inscription on her gravestone reads "KATE / Deeply loved wife of / REX".
 In September 2013 her final resting place was restored by the Music Hall Guild of Great Britain and America.

 Legacy

 Kendall's life is recounted in the 2002 biography The Brief, Madcap Life of Kay Kendall by Eve Golden and Kim Elizabeth Kendall.

 Situated near where Kendall once lived, the late 19th-century lighthouse in Withernsea houses a museum that contains exhibits dedicated to local history, including a memorial to Kendall and displays of many artifacts and photographs associated with her life and times.

 The Kay Kendall Leukaemia Fund supports scientific research into leukaemia.

 On 6 September 2014, a blue plaque commemorating Kay Kendall was erected by the Music Hall Guild of Great Britain and America and unveiled at her former home in Withernsea to mark the 55th anniversary of her death.